git-credential(1) — Linux manual page

 path=foo.git

-2. Ask git-credential to give us a username and password for
+2. Ask git-credential to give us a username and password for this

-input.
-The complete credential description (including the
+The complete credential description (including the credential

-produced on standard output, like:
+standard output, like:

 protocol=https